Co-sleeping (sleeping in the same bed with your baby) is not recommended.

 What you can expect

 You will likely be tired and busy.
+Rest and sleep when your baby sleeps.
 You and your partner need time together and time to relax.

 If you and your partner are returning to work, you should think about child care.